inab/epico-data-analysis-portal/README.md

 export PATH
 ```

-4) Install latest [NodeJs](http://nodejs.org/) release from 0.10 or 0.12 branches, either using your operating system / distribution package manager, or by hand.
+4) Install latest stable [NodeJs](http://nodejs.org/) release from 0.10 or 0.12 branches, either using your operating system / distribution package manager, or by hand.

 (If you have installed NodeJs by hand, remember to add its `bin` subdirectory to the `PATH` environment variable)